danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-02-deep-dish-swift-day-3.md

 ben:    https://twitter.com/benproothi
 ---

-Deep Dish Swift flew by and suggendly, the third and final day was here...way to soon.
-I'm impressed by the scale of this first edition of Deep Dish Swift, and really hope there will be a second installment next year.
+Deep Dish Swift flew by and suddenly, the third and final day was here...way to soon.
+I'm impressed by the scale of this first edition, and hope there will be a second one next year.

 Let's see what Day 3 had in store.

 ![DeepDish Swift logo]({{page.image}})